f5devcentral/f5-ast-labs/docs/class1/module2/lab1.rst

         # Start the tool
         docker-compose up

-    In this lab, the F5 Application Study Tool has already been installed, partially configured, and started on ``http://10.1.1.11:3001``.
+In the UDF lab environment, a copy of the F5 Application Study Tool has already been installed, partially configured, and started on the **Application Study Tool** UDF system, exposed via ``http://10.1.1.11:3001``.

-    If you'd like to perform the installation yourself, please continue on to :ref:`Installing the F5 AST`.
+If you'd like to perform a full installation yourself, please continue on to :ref:`Installing the F5 AST`.

-    If you'd rather skip the installation, :ref:`Configuring the F5 AST` is the place to be.
-There's an F5 BIG-IP in our UDF lab environment which is not yet being monitored by the pre-installed F5 AST instance and needs to be added to the ``config/bigip_receivers.yaml`` file.

-    With that said, we should review and familiarize ourselves with the current configuration and get our hands dirty by modifying it and restarting the OTel container using Docker.
+If you'd rather skip the full installation process, :ref:`Configuring the F5 AST` is the place to be.
+There's an F5 BIG-IP in the UDF course lab environment which is not yet being monitored by the pre-installed F5 AST instance and needs to be added to the ``config/bigip_receivers.yaml`` file.
+This will give you an opportunity to review, familiarize yourself, and interact with the current pre-installed F5 AST configuration.
+It's a nice chance to get your hands dirty by modifying it and restarting the OTel container using Docker.

 Please select **Next** below and continue on to :ref:`Installing the F5 AST`